Quartz/Chartbuilder/README.md

 Chartbuilder is a front-end charting application that facilitates easy creation of simple beautiful charts.

 Chartbuilder is the user and export interface.
 [D4](https://github.com/heavysixer/d4) is the default charting framework.
+Chartbuilder powers all chart creation on [Atlas](http://atlas.qz.com), a charting platform developed by Quartz.

 What's new in Chartbuilder 2.0
 -------------------------